Murderers Club of Brooklyn

 Murderers Club of Brooklyn (Der Mörderclub von Brooklyn) is a 1967 German thriller film directed by Werner Jacobs and starring George Nader, Heinz Weiss, and Karel Stepanek.
-It was part of the Jerry Cotton series of films.
+It is the fifth in the Jerry Cotton series of films.

 The film was shot at the Wandsbek Studios.
 Location shooting took place in Hamburg and New York City.

 Plot

 A gang of kidnappers is specialized in abducting children of top managers.
 Jerry Cotton's mission is to save the children and to arrest the gangsters.
 His first attempts backfire.
 One of the abducted kids gets killed and then Jerry's colleague Phil is taken hostage.
 Before he succeeds, Jerry has to discover the criminals have a secret partner on the inside.